-International airports usually feature duty-free shops that sell liquors, perfumes and other luxury items to outbound travelers.
-These items are called "duty-free" because travelers do not have to pay customs taxes, or duties, on their purchases because the travelers are taking these goods out of the country.
+International airports usually feature duty free shops that sell liquors, perfumes and other luxury items to outbound travelers.
+These items are called "duty free" because travelers do not have to pay customs taxes, or duties, on their purchases because the travelers are taking these goods out of the country.

-TSA Rules and Liquid Duty-Free Purchases
+TSA Rules and Liquid Duty Free Purchases

 The Transportation Security Administration (TSA) rigorously enforces its regulations pertaining to transportation of liquids, gels and aerosols in carry-on baggage.

-This means that you can purchase duty-free liquid items (perfume, liquor, etc.) at a duty-free shop outside the US and put them in your carry-on baggage for the international leg of your trip only.
-If you are changing planes in the US, you will need to put any liquid or gel duty-free items in containers that hold more than three ounces (100 ml) in your checked baggage after you clear customs at your point of entry.
-However, if you buy the items at a duty-free shop outside the US, they are in transparent containers and the shop has packaged the bottles in a tamper-evident, secure bag, you can keep them in your carry-on bag.
+This means that you can purchase duty free liquid items (perfume, liquor, etc.) at a duty free shop outside the US and put them in your carry-on baggage for the international leg of your trip only.
+If you are changing planes in the US, you will need to put any liquid or gel duty free items in containers that hold more than 3.4 ounces (100 milliliters) in your checked baggage after you clear customs at your point of entry.

+For example, a traveler flying from Cancún, Mexico, to Baltimore, Maryland via Atlanta's Hartsfield-Jackson International Airport could purchase duty free items in the Cancún International Airport's shopping area and take these items to Atlanta in a carry-on bag.
 Once that passenger clears customs in Atlanta, any liquid, gel or aerosol items larger than three ounces the passenger purchased at a duty free shop will need to be placed in a checked bag before boarding the flight to Baltimore unless the bag containing the duty free items is secure and tamper-evident.
 If the bag does not meet these requirements, TSA officials will confiscate the bottles.

 How to Pack Liquid Items and Place Them in Your Checked Baggage

 Placing bottles of duty free liquor or perfume in your checked baggage could be risky, for obvious reasons.
 However, planning ahead and packing a few useful items can help you minimize the risk of having a bottle break inside your checked bag.

 Consider packing an old towel; you can use it to wrap wine, perfume or liquor bottles.
 Once you have wrapped the bottles, put them in the middle of your suitcase so that a direct blow to the outside of your bag will not break them.
-I normally place glass bottles in at least two plastic bags, wrap the bundle in a towel, place that bundle in yet another plastic bag, and pack it in the center of your largest suitcase.
+For maximum safety, place glass bottles in at least two plastic bags, wrap the bundle in a towel, place that bundle in yet another plastic bag, and pack it in the center of your largest suitcase.
 Pack washable items around the bundle, just in case the bottle breaks.